 The Techron improves the smoothness of your engine, and restores compromised efficiency and performance due to buildup of deposits on key engine parts.
-Ardent users say they’ve noticed a few other improvements on parts like catalytic converters, gas gauges, and gear shifts after running it through the fuel lines.
+You’ll notice a few other improvements on parts like catalytic converters, gas gauges, and gear shifts after running it through the fuel lines.

 One advantage over the Lucas: this one is designed to keep you spark plugs from fouling.
-Loyal users also said they had very good results at cleaning parts with this one outside of the engine.
-If you just leave your spark plugs or injectors in a bucket with this stuff, you’ll find them pretty spotless after a few hours.
+We’ve found that you get very good results at cleaning parts with this one outside of the engine.
+If you just leave your spark plugs or injectors in a bucket with this stuff, you’ll find them pretty much spotless after a few hours.